-Kabbalah Tree of Life
+The Tree of Life

-Each of the ten emanations within the Sephiroth is called a Sephirah.
-And together they form what is called the Tree of Life.
-This Tree is the central image of Kabbalistic meditation.
-For again, each Sephiroth describes a certain aspect of God, and taken together as the Sephiroth they form the sacred name of God.
+Each of the ten emanations within the Sephiroth is called a Sephirah, and together they form what is called the Tree of Life.
+This Tree is the central image of Kabbalistic meditation; for again, each Sephiroth describes a certain aspect of God, and taken together as the Sephiroth they form the sacred name of God.
 The Tree also describes the path by which the divine spirit descended into the material world, and the path by which humankind must take to ascend to God.

 However, in order to avoid confusion and show the current importance of the Kabbalah one must look at its different spellings: Kabbalah, Cabala, and Qabalah.
 Some scholars and writers have made a distinction between the terms.
-Generally Kabbalah, or Kabala, signifies the original, or pertaining to, Hebrew version.
-Cabala signifies the Christian version.
-Qabalah is used for the Hermetic version.
+Generally Kabbalah, or Kabala, signifies the original, or pertaining to, Hebrew version; Cabala signifies the Christian version; and Qabalah is used for the Hermetic version.
 Such signification has been ignored by many because of the various differences found within.
 In this article Kabbalah will be used for all.

 There are various legends concerning the origin of the Kabbalah, most maintain it came from God.
 Some say God gave it directly to Adam, while others claim God taught it to a select angelic group, sort of a theosophical school in Paradise.
 Afterwards the fallen angels taught it to Adam, the disobedient child on earth in order to furnish humankind with the means to return to their nobility and felicity.
 It then passed to Noah, to Abraham and Moses.
 Moses included the first four books of the Pentateuch, leaving out Deuteronomy, in the Kabbalah before he initiated seventy Elders into it.
 The Elders initiated others into it.
 It is thought that David and Solomon were Kabbalistic adapts.
 Eventually the oral tradition ended and the knowledge was written down.

 It might be noted that from Abraham, who immigrated to Egypt and leaked some of the sacred teaching, the Egyptian s learned a portion of the knowledge.
 It was from Egypt that other Eastern acquired the knowledge and adopted it into their philosophical systems.
 Surely there is uncertainty of the adequacy of this lore, but it offers a plausible explanation as to the similarity between Eastern beliefs.
 Moses being privy to all Egyptian wisdom was first initiated into the Kabbalah in the land of his birth and later became more proficient in it during his wondering in the desert wilderness.

 As can be seen the Kabbalah is very much akin to Gnosticism.
-In both, sacred knowledge which God withheld from man was given to him by his adversary.
-The serpent in the Garden who tempted Eve, and the fallen angels who gave humankind the Kabbalah.
+In both, sacred knowledge which God withheld from man was given to him by his adversary; the serpent in the Garden who tempted Eve, and the fallen angels who gave humankind the Kabbalah.
 In both cases knowledge, gnosis, knowledge of God, is regarded as the most important thing.
 Not possessing gnosis, not sin, is considered wrong because without such knowledge man cannot know God.
 Such knowledge is acquired through revelation, not learning.
 To know God is the purpose of the Kabbalah.

 Both Gnosticism and the teachings of the Kabbalah were popular in the countries of the eastern Mediterranean around and after Christ’s time.
 Those holding to either teaching believed they were the “elect” because they were enlightened by possessing the knowledge of the divine; those possessing such knowledge were transformed-to know God is to be God.

 The first Kabbalistic text having a known Author was written near the turn of the thirteenth century in Provence.
 This was a short treatise on the Safer Exira by Rabbi Isaac ben Abraham the Blind.
 His father Rabbi Abraham of Posquierre wrote the initial critique of the Maimonides’ Codes of Law.
 Rabbi Isaac became the central figure at the Kabbalistic school in Provence as he was quoted for the next generation.

 Sefer Yetzirah (Book of Creation) tells that God created the world by the means of thirty-two secret paths of knowledge which are the ten Sephirah and the twenty-two letters in the Hebrew alphabet.
 It is believed the ten Sephirah forming the Sephiroth were originally thought as referring to numbers but later representing emanations from which the cosmos was formed.
 This worldview presented is presently found in the current interpretation of the Kabbalah.

 The next step in the Kabbalistic development occurred in northern Spain through Rabbi Moses ben Nachman, known as Nachmanides.
 His main concern was the confrontation of Christianity, and commented exclusively upon the Pentateuch.
 Others of this school, Girona, wrote commentaries on both the Biblical and Talmudic texts thus joining teachings of the Book Bahir and the Provence Kabbalists into cohesion.
 In these writings, even though the authors knew the Kabbalistic secrets, they presented Talmudic teachings without revealing the Kabbalistic worldview.

-In the second half of the thirteenth century the “ecstatic” or “prophetic” Qabalah appeared which emphasized a visionary and experiential aspect relying on novel approaches to the Hebrew alphabet and numbers as sources of the divine truth.
+In the second half of the thirteenth century the “ecstatic” or “prophetic” Kabbalah appeared which emphasized a visionary and experiential aspect relying on novel approaches to the Hebrew alphabet and numbers as sources of the divine truth.
 These conceptions were mainly those of Rabbi Abraham Abulafia, a lonely mystic wanderer, and represent the mystic tendencies among the Kabbalists instead of theosophical and traditional speculations.

 Among his disciples was Rabbi Joseph Gikatilla, who later joined Rabbi Moses de Leon the author of the Zohar.
 Gikatilla wrote a major presentation of the Kabbalistic worldview, The Gates of Great Light, summarizing the Kabbalistic teachings according to the Sephiroth.
 This about ended the creativity and influence of the medieval Kabbalah before it migrated Italy, Germany, and the east, and became a meaningful, but still esoteric and marginal, component of Jewish religious culture.

 An important development in Kabbalah teaching also occurred, in pre-Laurianic Kabbalah there was thought to be an unbroken connection from en sof and the physical universe.
 However, Lauria conceived tzimtzum, that is en sof perfomed contraction in order to make room for Creation.
 In other words, God or his “supreme will” contracted his “light” or “thought” in order to make “empty space” in the physical universe for his creation.
 Light and thought are in parenthesis because they are view as attributes, each by which creation was performed, by different writers.
 Some hold tzimtzum never occurred; it is impossible, but used as a metaphor for human comprehension.

 This spreading of the Kabbalah was hastened by the Spanish expulsion of the Jews in 1492.
 Throughout Europe the Kabbalah was read more publicly.
 Given much credit for its European influence is Isaac Luria Ashkenzia (1534-1572), called Ari, who as a student of the great Kabbalist Moses Cordovero (1522-1570) conceived bold new terminology and complex symbolism.
 To this he introduced letter combinations as a medium for meditation and prayer.

-Composition of the Sephiroth
+Composition of the Sephiroth:

 The Sephiroth may be viewed as God reaching out to humankind.
 Each Sephirah with the Sephiroth is an emanation of an attribute of God.
 Many have described the Sephiroth in various ways, two are prominent: the four worlds and the higher man, or Adam Kadmon.
 With the description of the worlds is the more specific description of the four levels of worlds.
 Included within this latter description are the highest world which is the world of emanation (atzilut), next is the world of Creation (beniah), then the world of formation (yetsod), and culminating with the world of action (asiyah).

 It is claimed the Isaiah 43:7 establishes the foundational proof for the existence of the four worlds: “All that is called by My Name, for my Kavod (Glory) I created it, I formed it, yes I made it.”
 The word asiyah shares the meanings of “making” and “acting.”